We have written stories about the Kingdom of Wonders, Cambodia, quite extensively and for a good reason.

 - Relax on the beach on one of the day beds with a cocktail or two, whilst enjoying a foot massage.

-- Our recommendation is to stop the lady with doughnuts and purchase couple of dozen.
+- Our recommendation is to stop the lady with doughnuts and purchase a couple of dozens.
 The best doughnuts you ever had!
 At least I think so.

 - Follow the link for awesome pics and our story of – Otres Beach Cambodia – Relaxation with a Twist